Forest City Realty Trust: History

-In June, 2017 Forest City shareholders voted to eliminate the dual share structure that had enabled the founding Ratner family to control the company.
-The City of New York also filed a lawsuit against the company in conjunction with the rent due pursuant to a ground lease.
+In June 2017, Forest City shareholders voted to eliminate the dual share structure that had enabled the founding Ratner family to control the company.

+That month, the City of New York filed a lawsuit against the company in conjunction with the rent due pursuant to a ground lease.

-In August, 2017 the company sold 25 acres in Cleveland.
-In October, 2017 the company sold its interests in 10 malls to Queensland Investment Corporation for $1.55 billion.
+In October 2017, the company sold its interests in 10 malls to Queensland Investment Corporation for $1.55 billion.

-On December 7, 2018, the company was acquired by Brookfield Asset Management.
+In December 2018, the company was acquired by Brookfield Asset Management.

-Investments
+Notable investments

 Forest City developed The New York Times Building in New York City in 2008.

 Notable projects that were owned by the company are: